Croatian Tales of Long Ago: Overview

-Between 2002 and 2006, the eight stories from the collection were adapted into a series of flash animated cartoons and interactive games made by an international team of animators from eight countries, led by Helena Bulaja.
+Between 2002 and 2006, the eight stories from the collection were adapted into a series of animated cartoons and interactive games made by an international team of animators from eight countries, led by Helena Bulaja.
 The project won numerous awards at various new media and animation festivals.
 The cartoons were produced in Croatian, English and German and published in CD-ROM format, and are available for viewing online.